Fact Sheet 22: Recreation Sites

 Blackhawk Park: Located adjacent to the main channel of the Mississippi River, three miles south of De Soto, Wisconsin, this site is the largest public use facility in Pool 9 and many of the campsites offer picturesque views of the river.
 Recreational activities include boating, camping, fishing and picnicking.

-Eau Galle Lake: Located on the Eau Galle River, north of Spring Valley, Wisconsin, this site includes a 150-acre lake surrounded by two day-use areas, a beach, a boat launch and a campground.
+Eau Galle Lake: Located on the Eau Galle River, north of Spring Valley, Wisconsin, this site includes a 150-acre reservoir surrounded by day-use areas, a beach, a boat launch and campground.
 Recreational activities include boating (non-gasoline-powered boats only), camping, cross-country skiing, fishing, hiking, picnicking and swimming.

 Making Reservations